Best Organic Eco-Friendly Mattress: 2020 Reviews and Buyer’s Guide

 Type of Mattresses

-While there is no specific definition of eco-friendly, most of use understand this to mean the product does not harm the environment or minimizes impact relative to an alternative product.
-When it comes to an eco-friendly mattress, you would want to look for the following traits:
+While there is no specific definition of eco-friendly, most of us understand this to mean the product does not harm the environment or minimizes impact relative to an alternative product.
+When it comes to natural mattresses, you would want to look for the following traits:

 - No VOCs